 PROTECTED BIRD SPECIES

-Battersea Power Station has been home to two Schedule 1 species; a pair of Peregrine Falcons and Black Redstarts, both species uniquely breeding alongside each other.
+Battersea Power Station is home to two Schedule 1 species; a pair of Peregrine Falcons and Black Redstarts, both species uniquely breeding alongside each other.

 Recording of a pair of peregrines at Battersea Power Station started in 2000, one of London’s first peregrine nesting sites.
-The most successful breeding period for the peregrines coincides with the main construction period.
+The most successful breeding period for the peregrines was during the main construction period.
 A temporary nest tower was erected on site in 2013, so that works could start where the peregrines had been nesting.
 Since construction started, the peregrines have successfully fledged 18 juveniles.
-The restoration of the Power Station will include a new permanent nest site for the peregrines in one of the wash towers.
+The restoration of the Power Station also includes a new permanent nest site for the peregrines in one of the wash towers, which the falcons now use.

 Black Redstarts have always been an annual breeder at the Power Station.
 Nests are notoriously hard to find, but fledged young are often seen or heard around the site.
 Foraging areas have been allocated below the Peregrine Falcon nesting tower and on the brown roofs at Circus West Village.